rhiza-research/nuthatch/README.md

  - Arguments must be basic types, not objects to key caches
  - There is currently no mechansim to detect cache "staleness".
 Automatically tracking and detecting changes is planned for future work.
  - Expanded configurability (i.e. directly from environment variable) is not supported
- - Nuthatch's metastore (i.e. the database that tracks the caches and their versions) is still in flux.
-It adds a couple of seconds of write overhead for writing.
-Future work will try to eliminate this.